bartolli/syncberry/README.md

 property timeScopeDays : 14
 property pythonScriptPath : "/your_path/syncberry/vscode/shell.sh"
 ```
 - `calendarAName`: The name of the first calendar you wish to sync.
 - `calendarBName`: The name of the second calendar you wish to sync.
 - `timeScopeDays`: The time scope, in days, for which the script should sync events.
 Configured by default to encompass a 14-day span: 7 days prior and 7 days forthcoming.
 - `pythonScriptPath`: The full path to the shell script which activates your Python virtual environment.

+Note: Before diving in, create two new calendars specifically for testing.
+Confirm the script operates as intended.
+This ensures a safeguard for your existing schedules.

 #### Shell Script Configuration